Language reference

 names = ['alice', 'bob', 'charlie']

-first = numbers[0] // 1
+first = numbers[0] or 0 // 1

-second = names[1] // 'bob'
+second = names[1] or 'anon' // 'bob'

-// Concatenate with spread
+// Build with spread

 combined = [..[1, 2], ..[3, 4]] // [1, 2, 3, 4]